microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 # Using Namespaces

-Namespaces are simply named JavaScript object in the global namespace.
+Namespaces are simply named JavaScript objects in the global namespace.
 This makes namespaces a very simple construct to use.
 They can span multiple files, and can be concatenated using `--outFile`.
 Namespaces can be a good way to structure your code in a Web Application, with all dependencies included as `<script>` tags in your html page.